Virtual Living Shoreline Public Education Session

 Model Earthen Berm

-The purpose of this model earthen berm is to visually display a portion of the flood mitigation project in the Long Wharf area, as requested by the community.
-The model dimensions are those within the draft flood mitigation project design.
-The height of the model berm, which is the same height within the draft flood mitigation project design will allow the community to get a sense of their viewshed post construction.
+The purpose of this model earthen berm was to visually display a portion of the flood mitigation project in the Long Wharf area, as requested by the community.
+The model dimensions were those within the draft flood mitigation project design.
+The height of the model berm, which was the same height within the draft flood mitigation project design allowed the community to get a sense of their viewshed post construction.

 PUBLIC OUTREACH EVENTS & MEETING NOTES